sander76/clipstick/README.md

 A simple model demonstrating clipstick.

 positional arguments:
-    name                     Your name
+    name                     Your name [str]

 optional keyword arguments:
-    --repeat-count           How many times to repeat your name.
+    --repeat-count           How many times to repeat your name. [int]
 ```
 <!-- [[[end]]] -->